Can you succeed in self-publishing books and ebooks?

 There are three principal self-publishing services that provide their services for free, and these will ensure that once your book and digital book are published, they will be available worldwide via most of the major online book retailers.

-The four most popular self-publishing services for new authors
+The four most popular publishing services

 Smashwords.
 A publisher and distributor of ebooks to Apple, Barnes and Noble, Kobo and Scribd amongst others.

 Draft2Digital (D2D).
-Similar to Smashwords, Draft2Digital is an ebook distributor to Apple, Barnes and Noble, Kobo and Scribd.
+Similar to Smashwords, Draft2Digital is an ebook distributor to Apple, Barnes, and Noble, Kobo and Scribd.

-All of these service providers have well-written Help sections that are a must read, but in particular, a free ebook, the Smashwords Style Guide, is now almost a bible on how to prepare a Word file for ebook self-publishing, so it is an absolute must to read for those totally new to electronic publishing.
+All of these service providers have well-written Help sections that are a must-read, but in particular, a free ebook, the Smashwords Style Guide, is now almost a bible on how to prepare a Word file for ebook self-publishing, so it is an absolute must to read for those totally new to electronic publishing.

 For Kindle Direct Publishing, Smashwords and Draft2Digital, the advice and preparation steps in this Style Guide will make sure your file is ready for all ebook publishing platforms including Amazon’s Kindle.